 The Effects of Alcohol

 Once alcohol is in the system, it fosters a need for more drinking.
-Withdrawal symptoms erupt and alcoholics find themselves in need of a drink in order to ease the pain and cravings.
+Withdrawal symptoms erupt, and alcoholics find themselves in need of a drink to ease the pain and cravings.
 The dependency of alcohol causes drinkers to lose control and drink in excess.
 One drink is never enough.
 As long as alcohol remains in the body, drinkers continue to rely on the substance, both physically and emotionally.